LauraNolan/marti/README.md

 DIR=/opt/marti/marti
 ```

 NOTE: Make sure to write down the temporary password during the 'Install MARTI' step.
-If you forget, you will need to use manage.py to reset it (see crits documentation).
+If you forget, you will need to use manage.py to reset it (see CRITs documentation).

 ![Marti-Install-Menu](images/marti-install.png)

-Running ONLY option 1 and then exiting will setup the machine as in the section [quick install using bootstrap](#quick-install-using-bootstrap-non-ssl-useful-for-development).
+Running ONLY Option 1 and then exiting will setup the machine as in the section [quick install using bootstrap](#quick-install-using-bootstrap-non-ssl-useful-for-development).
 You can then user the server script (described in that section) to start the server.

-To setup the machine for production use (apache and ssl), you MUST run options 1->2->3 (IN ORDER).
+To setup the machine for production use (Apache and SSL), you MUST run options 1 -> 2 -> 3 (IN ORDER).

 Options 4 and 5 are optional but recommended.
+The following describes each item in the menu:

-1. Install Marti
+1. Install MARTI

     This option installs any dependencies needed to run the bootstrap script from the [quick install using bootstrap](#quick-install-using-bootstrap-non-ssl-useful-for-development) section.
 It then runs that bootstrap script to finish the install.
-    When asked to create/start the databse, select 'Y'.
+    When asked to create/start the database, select 'Y'.
-    You will be presented with another menu, select 'a' for "add admin user".
+    In the next menu, select 'a' for "add admin user".

     ![Bootstrap Menu](images/bootstrap_menu.png)

-    Make sure you leave the orginization name BLANK, as an organization doesn't currently exist and entering a name will cause the admin to not be created.
-Don't forget to write down the temp password, you will need this to log into the MARTI console after the installation is finished.
+   Leave the organization name BLANK, as an organization doesn't currently exist and entering a name will cause the admin to not be created.
+Write down the temporary password because you will need this to log into the MARTI console after the installation is finished.

     ![Add User](images/add_user.png)

-    Once you are done with adding a user, select 'q' to quite and continue with the installation.
-DO NOT START THE SERVER!
+    Once the user is added, select 'q' to quit and continue with the installation.
+IMPORTANT: Do Not Start the Server!

-2. Create temporary ssl cert
+2. Create Temporary SSL Cert

-    This option sets up a temporary ssl cert to be used with the apache setup.
+    This option sets up a temporary SSL cert to be used with the Apache setup.

-3. Setup apache instance
+3. Setup Apache Instance

-    This option is dependent on option 2 and option 1.
-This will install apache and set the appropriate files to allow MARTI to run via apache with ssl.
+    This option is dependent on options 1 and 2.
+This will install Apache and set the appropriate files to allow MARTI to run via Apache with SSL.

-4. Initialize log file
+4. Initialize Log File

-    This was taken from the crits production install [wiki](https://github.com/crits/crits/wiki/Production-grade-CRITs-install#installing-the-codebase).
-It sets up a crits user (so pick a strong password, you will probably NEVER need it after install, but a week password could pose a security threat).
+    This was taken from the CRITs production install [wiki](https://github.com/crits/crits/wiki/Production-grade-CRITs-install#installing-the-codebase).
+It sets up a "crits" user (so pick a strong password, you will probably NEVER need it after install, but a weak password could pose a security risk).
 The crits user is used for logging and cron jobs.

-5. Adjust TCP for many users
+5. Adjust TCP for Many Users

-    This was taken from the crits production install [wiki](https://github.com/crits/crits/wiki/Production-grade-CRITs-install#adjust-tcp-server-parameters) and will help with the heavy traffic flow typical with production environments.
+    This was taken from the CRITs production install [wiki](https://github.com/crits/crits/wiki/Production-grade-CRITs-install#adjust-tcp-server-parameters) and helps with the heavy traffic flow typical in production environments.

-6. Start MARTI server
+6. Start MARTI Server

-    This option will start the apache server.
-IT WILL ONLY WORK IF THE APACHE/SSL VERSION WAS INSTALLED.
+    This option starts the Apache server.
+It will only work if the Apache/SSL version was installed.

-If you have any more questions, I recommend you take a look at the install script to see how things work.
+Review the install script for additional information on how the settings and configurations are implemented.

 ---